mobven/capture-ios/README.md

 ## Installation
 ### Note:
-* iOS 8.0 and newer are supported
+* iOS 9.0 and newer are supported
 * Swift 3.0 and newer are supported
-* To use with iOS 11, please use ios11 branch.
 * Simulators are not supported, place an if statement checking the Build Architecture
 * You need to accept requested permissions by MobvenBugKit.